-How To Install Google Chrome on Debian 12
+How To Install Google Chrome on Debian 12 – [3 Easy Ways]

-To access the internet from your Debian 12 or any other operating system, you need to have a browser that bridges the gap between users and the vast world of online information.
-However, when it comes to browsers several popular ones are frequently used and one of them is Google Chrome.
+To access the internet from your Debian 12 or any other Linux operating system, you need to have a browser that bridges the gap between users and the vast world of online information.
+However, when it comes to browsers, several popular ones are frequently used, and one of them is Google Chrome.
 It is known for its huge collection of extension libraries, high speed, and security.
 We will discuss all the possible ways to install Google Chrome on Debian 12 in this blog post.

-How To Install Google Chrome on Debian 12
+3 Ways To Install Google Chrome on Debian 12

-1: Through Google Chrome Deb File
+1: Through Google Chrome .deb File

 Downloading Google Chrome deb file on Debian 12 from official site

-After you accept the terms and conditions the file will begin to download:
+After you accept the terms and conditions, the file will begin to download:

 The Google Chrome is downloading on Debian 12

-On the other hand, you can download the deb file using the wget utility:
+On the other hand, you can download the .deb file using the wget utility:

 wget https://dl.google.com/linux/direct/google-chrome-stable_current_amd64.deb